≡ Menu

 The problem is…

-In some situations, this condition can result in all sorts of dental problems which is why we wanted to take a moment and discuss exactly what malocclusion is and discuss what it might be like to own a dog that has been diagnosed with the condition.
+In some situations, this condition can result in all sorts of dental problems, which is why we wanted to take a moment and discuss precisely what malocclusion is and what it might be like to own a dog that has been diagnosed with the condition.

 So, without further ado, let’s dive right in.